Skip to main content Skip to navigation

 North Fork

-The Rock Creek Reach is the 8.3‑mile portion of the North Fork of the Feather River in the Plumas National Forest between PG&E’s Rock Creek dam and the Rock Creek powerhouse near Storrie.
+• The Stretch: The Rock Creek Reach is an 8.3‑mile portion of the North Fork nestled within the Plumas National Forest between the Rock Creek Dam and the Rock Creek Powerhouse near Storrie.

-Access to the upper portion of the North Fork is accessible via Highway 70.
+• Access: The upper portion of the North Fork is easily accessible via scenic Highway 70.

 Explore the Feather River